mroughan/SurrealNumbers.jl/README.md

 should be taken not to create a variable that exhausts the stack.
 The current code isn't very clever in checking for this.

+Note that although this is the way most texts define integers (because it is very simple), we could have a simple, consistent conversion for all dyadics (including the integers) is we extend the dyadic conversion to the case where $k=0$.
+I didn't do this to be consistent with the literature, and because it results in less "complex" representations, but it seems more appealing to me.

 Examples:
+    julia> pf( convert(SurrealFinite, 1//2) )
+    <{0}:{1}>
+    julia> pf( convert(SurrealFinite, 3//4) )
+    <{1//2}:{1}>

+The `pf` function used here is a "print-in-full", which prints the left and right sets of the surreal, not the real equivalent shorthand.

 ### Converting surreal back to a real number